wangziyuan66/IL-AD/README.md

 `--sig_win_len n`: then length of signal the AD model extracts **left n plus right n points** from the starting point of the candidate base.

-`--right_len n`: then length of more signal the AD model extracts **right n points** from the starting point of the candidate base.
+`--right_len m`: then length of more signal the AD model extracts **right n points** from the starting point of the candidate base.
 $n$ and $m$ we mentioned ind etail in the manuscript.

 ### Modification Inference